-Deciphering a Solar Array Surprise
+Deciphering a Solar Array Surprise with Aladdin

-By Charles Xie
+By Charles Xie ✉

-SAS, a software company based in Cary, North Carolina, is powered by a solar farm consisting of solar panel arrays driven by horizontal single-axis trackers (HSAT) with the axis fixed in the north-south direction and the panels rotating from east to west to follow the sun during the day.
-Figure 1 shows an Aladdin model of the solar farm.
+SAS, a software company based in Cary, North Carolina, is powered by a solar farm consisting of solar panel arrays driven by horizontal single-axis trackers (HSAT) with the axis fixed in the north-south direction and the panels rotating from east to west to follow the sun during the day, as shown in Figure 1 below.

-Xan Gregg, JMP Director of Research and Development at SAS, posted some production data from the solar farm that seem so counter-intuitive that he called it a “solar array surprise” (which happens to also acronym to SAS, by the way).
-The data are surprising because they show that the outputs of solar panels driven by HSAT actually dip a bit at noon when the intensity of solar radiation reaches the highest of the day, as shown in Figure 2.
+Xan Gregg, Director of Research and Development at SAS, posted some production data from the solar farm that seem so counter-intuitive that he called it a “solar array surprise” (which happens to also acronym to SAS, by the way).
+The data are puzzling because they show that the outputs of solar panels driven by HSAT actually dip a bit at noon when the intensity of solar radiation reaches the highest of the day, as shown in Figure 3.
 The dip is much more pronounced in the winter than in the summer, according to Mr. Gregg (he only posted the data for April, though, which shows a mostly flat top with a small dip in the production curve).

-Figure 2.
+Figure 3.
 Daily data of electricity generation (Credit: Xan Gregg)

 Results from Aladdin simulations